RenuTanmayi/fullstackproject/vnrvlogapp/README.md

-Project Overview:
+Project Overview
-This platform enables seamless interaction between users, authors, and administrators, fostering a dynamic content-sharing environment.
+A dynamic platform that enables seamless content creation, discussion, and moderation.
+Designed to connect authors, users, and administrators, it fosters an engaging space for sharing ideas, insights, and meaningful discussions.

-Key Roles & Features:
+Key Features
+For Authors 📖

-Authors – Create, edit, and manage their own articles, contributing valuable insights and discussions.
+Create, edit, and publish articles.

-Users – Engage with content by adding comments, fostering discussions, and sharing perspectives.

-Admin – The ultimate authority, overseeing user management, content moderation, and maintaining platform integrity.
+Manage personal content and engage with readers.
+Encourage thought-provoking discussions.
+For Users 💬

+Explore and engage with diverse content.
+Comment on articles, share perspectives, and participate in discussions.
+Stay updated with trending topics and new posts.
+For Admins 🛠️

+Monitor user activity and ensure a safe environment.
+Moderate content to maintain quality and relevance.
+Manage users and handle reports or violations.